tnibler/local-features/README.md

 `cargo run --release --bin webcam`

 Pressing space will save the current video frame and extracted features (displayed on the right).
 Features are then matched between the camera feed and the saved image.

+## License

+This library is available under the GNU General Public License v3.